How Blockchain Can Help With Carbon Sequestration

 Imagine a world in which carbon emissions can be tracked transparently and reliably.
 Companies will be able to sell a product and take into consideration the carbon impact it creates.
 And governments will be able to map and trace emissions transparently.
 And most crucially, consumers will be able to understand the environmental impact of the products they are buying – both positive and negative.
 And with millions of micro-transactions, it will scale up to make a huge collective impact.

 It is also by measuring, tracking, and reporting that we ensure that emissions-reducing projects are making the impact they claim in a more accurate, transparent, and cost-effective way.

-Today, countries have different approaches to measure carbon and calculate carbon credits, leading to challenges such as high effort and cost, inaccurate pricing, poor regulation, and low adoption.
+Today, countries have different approaches to measuring carbon and calculating carbon credits, leading to challenges such as high effort and cost, inaccurate pricing, poor regulation, and low adoption.
 Thus, while the carbon credit system is a step in the right direction, the lack of standardization limits its effectiveness.
 Blockchain technology leverages distributed ledger systems and auditable trades, making it a fitting solution to address these issues.

 Reducing global carbon levels is something that governments, organizations, and individuals need to work together to achieve.
 Thus, it is not an overemphasis to say that we all need to take responsibility for the carbon consequences of every action we make.
 By creating a global, trusted, and accessible carbon tracking technology, with the help of new blockchain technologies available to us, we are on the verge of being able to do so.

 Author Bio: Katreena is a scientist and a life hack specialist.
 She’s authored scientific journals on biotechnology and molecular biology.
 To take a break from scientific journals, she puts her mind into writing about lifestyle, health, and sustainability.
 She strongly believes that kindness makes the world go round.

 Looking for help here?